ibm-cloud-docs/EventStreams/connecting_mq.md

 1. You must set up this configuration only once. {{site.data.keyword.messagehub}} stores it for future use.

-    From the event-streams-samples project, navigate to the <code>kafka-connect/IKS directory</code>, edit the <code>connect-distributed.properties</code> file and replace &lt;BOOTSTRAP_SERVERS&gt; in one place and &lt;APIKEY&gt; in three places with your {{site.data.keyword.messagehub}} credentials.
+    From the event-streams-samples project, navigate to the `kafka-connect/IKS directory`, edit the `connect-distributed.properties` file and replace  <BOOTSTRAP_SERVERS>; in one place and <APIKEY> in three places with your {{site.data.keyword.messagehub}} credentials.

-    Provide &lt;BOOTSTRAP_SERVERS&gt; as a comma-separated list.
+    Provide <BOOTSTRAP_SERVERS> as a comma-separated list.
 If they are not valid, you get an error.

-    Your &lt;APIKEY&gt; appears in clear text on your machine but is secret when pushed to {{site.data.keyword.containershort}}.
+    Your <APIKEY> appears in clear text on your machine but is secret when pushed to {{site.data.keyword.containershort}}.

     Kafka Connect can run multiple workers for reliability and scalability reasons.
-If your {{site.data.keyword.containershort}} cluster has more than one node and you want multiple Connect workers, edit the <code>kafka-connect.yaml</code> file, and edit the entry <code>replicas: 1</code>.
+If your {{site.data.keyword.containershort}} cluster has more than one node and you want multiple Connect workers, edit the `kafka-connect.yaml` file, and edit the entry `replicas: 1`.

 2. Then, run the following commands:

     To create a secret:

-    ```
+    ```text
     kubectl create secret generic connect-distributed-config --from-file=connect-distributed.properties
     ```
     {: codeblock}

     To create a configmap:
-    ```
+    ```text
     kubectl create configmap connect-log4j-config --from-file=connect-log4j.properties
     ```
     {: codeblock}